-Carpenter ants usually nest inside the wood and, although they prefer rotten and soft wood, they adapt to any type of wood.
+Carpenter ants usually nest inside the wood and, although they prefer rotten and soft wood, they adapt to any type of wood and you can find them in your attic.
+Ants in attic can cause many issues since they can build colony there.
+Carpenter ants can also nest in mulch and knowing how to get rid of them is essential.
 In some cases, in the most serious infestations, the carpenter ants can endanger the structural integrity of a room or the entire home.
-For this reason, as soon as you have the impression that you can be infested with these insects, you must call our ant extermination services.

 But No. In general, carpenter ants do not eat any type of wood, they are not like termites.
 They don’t eat wood for the simple reason that they can’t digest cellulose, but they can still damage it.

 Treated wood is nothing but wood treated with chemicals in order to lengthen its normal life cycle.
 This is a treatment used to make wood resistant to mold, fungi, structural degrade, marine organisms, termites and flames, but not for carpenter ants.
 This means that even if these parasites prefer rotten or damp wood, over time they can also make their way into treated wood.